jclk86/pulse-client/README.md

 ### npm test

-Launches the test runner in the interactive watch mode.
+This will launch the test runner in the interactive watch mode.

 ## Motivation